 Alone, cauliflower is pretty tasteless, which means it can easily transform into comfort food favorites like mashed “potatoes” or even serve as a crust for pizza.
 It’s also great roasted with a few handfuls of fresh sage.
 But, eat it soon as its season ends at the end of November.
-Try a faux-mashed potato recipe with this Roasted Cauliflower Mash dish.

 Kale.
 Oh, kale.
 This once-hated veggie has become the foodie darling.
 If you’re not a fan of kale’s bitter flavor, try massaging the leaves or topping them with a squeeze of lemon.
 Doing so cuts down on the bite and makes the leaves easier to digest.
 Kale is off the charts when it comes to vitamin K content, and one cup has nearly all the recommended daily amount of vitamin A. Studies have found kale has antioxidant and anti-inflammatory benefits, it supports the body’s detoxification process, and helps lower cholesterol.
-For a healthy snack, try these Kale Chips or make this Raw Kale and Brussels Sprouts Salad.
+For a healthy snack, try making Kale Chips or a Raw Kale and Brussels Sprouts Salad.

 These white root vegetables aren’t as popular as other fall vegetables in America, but they have a nutty flavor that adds dimension to roasted dishes and stews.
 They can also be quite sweet, and the longer they stay underground before being harvested, the sweeter they become.
 Parsnips were actually used as a sweetener in Europe before the arrival of cane sugar.
 But they’re still low in calories — one cup clocks in at 100 calories and contains six grams of fiber.
 They’re also a strong source of folate and potassium.
 Try them in this recipe for Irish Stew.

 Pumpkins were always popular in the fall, but thanks to Starbucks, fall has become synonymous with the Pumpkin Spice Latte… which began a whole trend of pumpkin-spiced foods.
 Pumpkin “spice” is often a combination of cinnamon, nutmeg, and cloves as pumpkin-spiced foods are intended to emulate the flavor of pumpkin pie.
 But pumpkins on their own are pretty great too… beyond just serving as jack-o’-lanterns.
 As a member of the squash family, they contain all of squash’s aforementioned benefits.
 In addition, their seeds are a great source of zinc, which helps strengthen the immune system.
-There are a seemingly endless number of ways to cook and bake pumpkin, but to get you started, here are 17 fall-friendly pumpkin recipes.

 This Thanksgiving Day favorite brings sweet potatoes more to the table than just decadent flavor.
 The fact that they’re better for you than white potatoes continues to surprise us.
 Nevertheless, they’re best during cooler months and one cup of these vibrant orange tubers will fulfill your daily quota of vitamin A and half of the recommended amount of vitamin C. They are also a great source of the antioxidant beta-carotene, which can help maintain healthy skin and eyes.
-Try them in this recipe for Sweet Potato Skins With Chicken and Spinach, or with a touch of balsamic vinegar and cheese in Roast Sweet Potatoes with Figs and Goat Cheese.
+Try them in Sweet Potato Skins With Chicken and Spinach, or with a touch of balsamic vinegar and cheese in Roast Sweet Potatoes with Figs and Goat Cheese.

 There’s hardly anything more quintessentially “fall” than going apple picking on a crisp autumn afternoon.
 From September to October, apples are in their most delicious form.
 Naturally, apples have more to them than just their sweet, tart flavor.
 Especially if you eat them with the skin on, they’re a good source of fiber, and that, in combination with a mix of polyphenols, can lower cholesterol.
 They’re obviously great in pies, but there are plenty of healthy ways to enjoy them too.
 Try them alone with a sprinkle of cinnamon, on top of your morning oatmeal, or in any one of these 10 recipes.